bikematrix/documentation/docs/overview.md

 #### Shopify

-We have a Shopify App which includes our web components, allowing for fast and smooth integration into Shopify stores.
+We have a [Shopify App](https://apps.shopify.com/bike-matrix) which includes our Web Components, allowing for fast and smooth integration into Shopify stores.

-Find out more in the Shopify Integration section.
+Find out more in the [Shopify Integration section](shopify/shopify-intro).

 #### SDK

-Our SDK (with web components) are available through [NPM](https://www.npmjs.com/package/@bikematrix/web-components/v/1.0.18).
-These can be used on your website to allow for fast integration.
+Our SDK (with Web Components) are available through [NPM](https://www.npmjs.com/package/@bikematrix/web-components/).
+These can be used on your website to allow for fast and customised integration.

-You can integrate with our SDK and API in one solution.
-Therefore adding any extra capabilities our SDK does not currently offer.
+You can integrate with both our SDK and our API in one solution allowing for stores to create additional capabilities if the SDK does not currently offer what you need.

-Find out more in the SDK Integration section.
+Find out more in the [SDK Integration section](quick-start).

 #### API

-Our API can be integrated with directly.
+Our APIs can be integrated directly into your software, allowing for full customisation of the bike selection and compatibility checking process.

-Find out more in the API Integration section.
+Find out more in the [API Integration section](api-endpoints/bikematrixserver).